 Denied a Second Time

 A hearing with an ALJ will be held in person.
 Like a judge in court, an ALJ will hear your testimony, as well as testimony of experts and witnesses to your disabling condition.
 An ALJ may ask you questions about your condition and allow you to submit new evidence.
-The ALJ will then make a final decision for your claim based on the evidence and testimony you provide.
+The ALJ will then make a final decision for your Social Security disability claim based on both the evidence and testimony you provide.